luzy99/openai-proxy/README.md

 # A simple proxy server for using OpenAI anywhere
-> :warning: Make sure you have a server which can access OpenAI API.
+> :warning: Make sure you have a server which can directly access OpenAI API(https://api.openai.com).

 ## How to use
 ```bash